-It’s really slow to fully invest your money.
+When I first invested with Lending Works back in 2016 it was really slow to fully invest your money.
 It took me about a month invest £1000 in the 3 year fixed term product.
 Unlike other platforms that continually allocate a small amount of your investment to new loans that become available, Lending Works sits all of your cash as a lump sum at the back of the queue.
 Reinvestments take priority over new funds, so you’d hope that the investment lag is a one off problem for your new funds.
 This means that whilst you may have an estimate of 7 days on the 29th of a month, by the 1st of the next month it could be back up to 9 or 10 days as all previous earnings jump the queue.
 The algorithm they use to estimate the remaining days is inaccurate too, at least in my case.

 Lending Works do vary their rates every week or two, so this would presumably help with demand and slow investment speeds.